dbgid/dbgid-veeu/README.md

 # NOTICE
-this project only for terminal linux/android with termux<br>
+this repo only for terminal linux/android with termux<br>
 and use it for learn purepose only.<br>
-please consider using this project only for pentesters.<br>
+please consider using this repo only for pentesters.<br>

 # Feature